Motiva/vtkESQui/Documentation/Guide/guide_en.rst

 In *vtkESQui* framework a surgical scenario is implemented with this class.

-All the elements in the scenario (objects, tools...) are stored in a collection, *Objects*.
-Any scenario object should be previously defined (all of its required parameters set) before being inserted/added to the scenario.
+All the elements in the scenario (organs, tools...) are stored in a collection, *Objects*.
+Any scenario object should be previously defined (all of its required parameters set) and initialized before being inserted/added to the scenario.

 .. image:: ../Doxygen/html/classvtkScenario__coll__graph.png
    :scale: 200%